- Locations in Japan

 Tomioka silk mill

-If you are more interested in history, there is a lot more to see in Tomioka, such as its famous Tomioka silk mill.
+If you are more interested in history from our Gunma Japan guide, there is a lot more to see in Tomioka, such as its famous Tomioka silk mill.
 Although being closed since 1987, the site has become a UNESCO world heritage site as it commemorates Japan’s first government ran silk factoring in 1872.
 The architecture of the modern silk factory buildings is well preserved.
 It showed an interesting example of Japan’s silk production when Japan tried to become the modern country it is seen today.

-It is a popular hot spring town located between Nagano city and Takasaki, and this onsen town is an iconic part of Gunma.
+Next on our Gunma Japan guide is Kasutsu.
+It is a popular hot spring town located between Nagano city and Takasaki.
+This onsen town is an iconic part of Gunma and, in turn, ideal for Gunma sightseeing.
 The Kusatsu onsen itself can refer to several places, including the Yubatake, which is located in the town’s center, the Sainokawara Rotemburo – a large communal outdoor bath surrounded by nature, or the Otakinoyu – A place with multiple baths.
 The town also has the largest flow of onsen water in Japan.